godBADTRY/godBADTRY.github.io/_posts/2024-08-25-ComHijacking.md

 - RegOpenKey operations
 - where the Result is NAME NOT FOUND
-- and the Path ends with InprocServer32
+- the Path ends with InprocServer32
 - Exclude if path starts with HKLM

 ![SecPic]({{ 'assets/img/ComHijacking/Pasted image 20240824170113.png' | relative_url }}){: .center-image }